kopegios/EDA/README.md

 5. Change your website name and title in _site.yml.
 6. Build the site in RStudio (rmarkdown::render_site()).
 7. Commit changes (git commit -a) and push them to GitHub (git push origin master).
+8. Open your website at the URL in settings.
-8. Hope for the best.
+9. Hope for the best.